 In 1999, I received bachelor’s degrees of art and music from both art academy and conservatoire.
 Since then, I have been working as an independent media artist, teacher and researcher.

 I create audiovisual installations and compose music and sound for theatre and film.
 As a creative director, I also initiate longer-running (research) projects at the interface between the different art disciplines and the sciences.

 A continuing theme throughout my work is the human relationship with technological and scientific progress.
-I’m fascinated by the origins of ‘new media’ throughout the ages, and the influence of historical scientific and technological discoveries on contemporary culture.
-With my projects, i’m trying to make tangible how those historical developments are still shaping our current and future perception of the world.
+I’m fascinated by the origins of media technology throughout the ages, and the influence of historical scientific and technological discoveries on contemporary culture.
+With my projects, I’m trying to make tangible how those historical developments are still shaping our current and future perception of the world.

 I believe in interdisciplinary cooperation between artists and scientists.
-I am convinced that artists can play an important role in bridging the gap between ever‐accelerating scientific and technological progress and society.
+I am convinced that artists can play an important role in bridging the often perceived gap between ever-accelerating scientific and technological progress and society.

 Besides my independent art practice, I am working freelance as an artist, researcher and teacher for various cultural, scientific and educational organizations.

 My studio is based in beautiful Utrecht, The Netherlands, where I also live with my partner and two lovely daughters.